 - (a) Free Market.
-Entry fees, late and/or post-entry surcharges may be set at the discretion of the organizer. - (b) Surcharges.
-The following surcharges may be charged in addition to the basic entry fees: - (1) USA Cycling provides event insurance to protect members.
-The cost for this insurance for 2005 is \$2 for each rider, per day. - (2) Late entries may be charged a surcharge provided that an official race announcement that states the surcharge has been distributed, as required by the Racing Rules. - (3) USCF unattached riders, other than beginner or category 4 women and beginner or category 5 men, may be charged a surcharge of up to \$5. - (c) Current UCI World or U.S. National Champions who pre-register for category A, B or C races (except National Championships) by the specified closing date shall be refunded their entry fee provided that they are eligible to wear their championship jersey in the race, and do so (see USCF Rule 1L5 and 1L8).
+Entry fees, late and/or post-entry surcharges may be set at the discretion of the organizer. - (b) Surcharges. - (1) USA Cycling provides event insurance to protect members.
+The cost for this insurance for 2006 is \$2 for each rider, per day. - The following surcharges may also be charged in addition to the basic entry fees: - (2) Late entries may be charged a surcharge provided that an official race announcement that states the surcharge has been distributed, as required by the Racing Rules. - (3) USCF unattached riders, other than category 4 women and category 5 men, may be charged a surcharge of up to \$5. - (c) Current UCI World or U.S. National Champions who pre-register for category A, B or C races (except National Championships) by the specified closing date shall be refunded their entry fee provided that they are eligible to wear their championship jersey in the race, and do so (see USCF Rule 1L5 and 1L8).